 Here’s what you should know about the various types of financial professionals that work to keep your money records clean and tidy.

-At first glance, there seems to be very little difference between these two professions.
-In practice, however, there’s more to them than meets the eye.
+At first glance, there seems to be very little difference between bookkeeping vs. accounting.
+In practice, however, they have very different skill sets.
 Do you know the real perks to using accounting and bookkeeping pros?
 Let’s dive into the differences between bookkeepers vs. accountants.

 “Bookkeeping is about recording transactions whereas accounting is about analysis and insights,” explains Jo-Ann Yuen, a Chartered Accountant with 20+ years experience with multinational corporations and start-ups and the VP of Finance for Nav.
 “Business owners, at a minimum, would want to ensure that they have adequate record keeping (eg. for tax purposes) and upgrade to accounting as their business grows and they want to identify opportunities for growth and improvement.”

 Bookkeepers, as their name implies, handle basic keeping of the books.
-They are responsible for recording income and expenses, balancing the budget, and keeping everything recorded.
+They are responsible for recording income and expenses, balancing the budget, and recording daily transactions.
 They need to know enough about finance to know what details to record and be accurate in their work.
 They don’t have to have any educational credentials or certifications, but many professional bookkeepers will have an associate’s degree.

 You could have anyone who seems qualified do your books, as many bookkeepers work part-time for a number of different clients.
 They may even report to an accountant or certified financial planner or tax expert.